Razadan1/My_revision/0x00-Shell_navigation/alx-low_level_programming/README.md

 - **More Functions, more nested loops**
 - **Debugging**

-Go through the directories and see what C is and how exciting
+Go through the directories and see what C is and how exciting it is !!! 😊